HungerNet/C2E/README.md

-# RC3 — Runtime Console Command Core
+# C2E — Console Command Engine

-RC3 is a lightweight, async‑friendly console command framework for Python.
+C2E is a lightweight, async‑friendly console command framework for Python.
 It provides a raw‑mode terminal engine (`LiveCLI`) and a flexible command DSL for building interactive CLIs with subcommands, parameters, flags, and argument metadata.

-RC3 is extracted from the ServerWatcher CLI and generalized into a reusable standalone library.
+C2E is extracted from the ServerWatcher CLI and generalized into a reusable standalone library.

 ---